 How to grow sunflowers

-If you want to grow something spectacular, plant sunflowers.
+If you want to grow something spectacular, try sunflowers.
 They come in a whole range of sizes, from dwarf to giant, and as well as the classic golden-yellow flowers, you can also grow sunflowers with red, orange or even white blooms.
-Planting sunflowers (Helianthus annuus) is a great way to get kids into gardening, and they’re perfect for wildlife-friendly gardens.
+Sowing sunflowers (Helianthus annuus) is a great way to get kids into gardening, and they’re perfect for wildlife-friendly gardens.

 The best sunflowers to plant

 There are more than seventy different sunflower varieties available.
 Some dwarf varieties only grow 50cm (20in) high, while the tallest sunflowers can top out at over 3m (10ft).
 Here are a few of our favourites: